 It can be difficult to justify marketing and promotional spend.
 It can be tricky (not impossible) to measure impact precisely.
 But one thing is clear.
 Successful businesses do spend serious money on marketing.
 Very often, part of that spend is strategically earmarked for promotional gifts.

-The CMO Survey has surveyed Chief Marketing Officers for ten years since 2009.
+has surveyed Chief Marketing Officers for ten years since 2009.
 Overall, they record marketing spends since 2010 as between 9% and 12% of firms’ budgets.
 Increases in marketing spend have varied, ranging from 4% to 10% pa.
 The greatest single increases were in 2009-2011 after the last economic recession.
 Emergence from the Covid-19 lockdowns may have the same effect.